Airlines Ground Bali Flights After Volcano Erupts - UrduPoint

 Flights from Singapore, Hong Kong, Qatar, India, Australia, Malaysia, China's Pudong and South Korea's Incheon were all either delayed or grounded, Ahmad Syaugi Shahab said Wednesday.

+Animal clinic worker Samsudin, 52, from Indonesia's main island was transiting in Bali to Malaysia and forced to spend the night at the airport.

 "I'm sleeping here rather than going back to Java.
-It is far," said animal clinic worker Samsudin, a 52-year-old from Indonesia's main island who was transiting in Bali to Malaysia.
+It is far," he told AFP.

 "I'm waiting here, until tomorrow," he added, saying he bought a new flight after his AirAsia ticket was refunded.